swamp-lang/website/content/specification/_index.md

 Functions can choose whether they want to modify their parameters by using `mut`.
  This helps make it clear which functions will change the values passed to them and which will just read them.

- In Swamp, it is generally recommended to use immutable parameters and return the result, unless there are big types that can cause performance issues.
+It is generally recommended to use immutable parameters and return the result, unless there are big types that can cause performance issues.

 ```swamp
 // Mutable parameter example